 The creation of German puzzle designer Jean-Claude Constantin, this limited edition packing puzzle requires you to fit the intricate pieces into the frame.
 The design is inspired by the Aztec civilization.
 The pieces are quite similar to each other making fitting them into the small space a challenge!

 Okay okay, I couldn't resist a plug for my solvable puzzle mazes created using the streets of different cities.
-Our screenprinted maze maps come with an extra print of the maze to solve!
+My screenprinted maze maps come with an extra print of the maze to solve.
 And each city maze starts and ends at iconic landmarks.
 Own them all!

 Looking for More Puzzles and Mazes?